subham-71/subham-71/README.md

 ### Hi there 👋, I am Subham
 #### CSE Junior at IIT Ropar

+I am keenly interested in the AI space.
+Since my first year, I contributed significantly to open-source projects where I built end-to-end machine learning and deep learning models and created CI-CD pipelines for deployment using Azure MLOps.
+I am currently interning at DataOrb.ai as an NLP intern where I am working on transformer models for topic segmentation and deep learning-based NER approaches.
+I also have previous research experience in autonomous UAV tracking using deep learning (CNN-LSTMs) based computer vision techniques and reinforcement learning.

-I am keenly interested in Deep Learning and Software Development.
-Since my first year, I contributed significantly to open-source deep learning projects, which gave me hands-on experience building innovative and efficient AI solutions to solve real-world problems.
-I have also designed multiple websites(full-stack) in different hackathons addressing problem statements from diverse domains.
+I have also led my institute to victory in multiple national-level software and AI hackathons.
+Apart from my interest in AI, I have also designed multiple websites(full-stack) in different hackathons addressing problem statements from diverse domains.
 I am familiar with react JS, node JS, firebase, flask, and Django.

-I also have previous research experience in autonomous UAV tracking using neural networks(CNN-LSTMs) and reinforcement learning.
-I enjoy participating in competitions and have led my team to victory in multiple national-level AI hackathons.
-I also love to work on data analytics and business case studies.

 💬 Ask me about machine learning, web development, consulting, and data analytics